 Add lookup rows in the LINQ query editor

 You can also add lookup rows as JSON objects editing the LINQ query directly.
-To do it, open the Query Editor and use the following syntaxis:
+To do it, open the Query code editor and use the following syntaxis:

 select `lu/lookupName`(field) as newColumnName